-As Boris Johnson announces further measures to ease lockdown rules, the question has been raised – again – about how the government will continue to monitor the pandemic.
-On May 5 the government announced a contact tracing app, with the aim of tracking the spread of the virus and isolating new infections, to warn them if the virus started to spread more rapidly.
+As new rules come into place this week since the increase of the R rate in September, questions have been raised – again about how the government will continue to monitor the pandemic.
+On May 5 the government announced a NHS contact tracing app, with the aim of tracking the spread of the virus and isolating new infections, to warn them if the virus started to spread more rapidly.
 However, on June 18, the government admitted that the app they initially developed was flawed and they’d be working with Apple and Google to develop a new model.
-What isn't clear, however, is whether the NHSX contact tracing app is already on your phone?

 The BBC reported that the data collected by the app, such as your location, won’t be stored anywhere centrally, despite that fact that this is what the government initially planned.
 And The Telegraph noted that data will use anonymous IDs linked to a device, so phone owners will not know who might have passed on the virus.
 However, privacy experts have expressed concern surrounding patient confidentiality.